-Much attention was given to EOC scores during the 22-23 school year.
-RHS was trending in the wrong direction in regards to "meets" and "approaches".
-The results from the 22-23 state testing indicated that our efforts paid off as we saw increases across the board in approaches even in a year when testing scores were predicted to go down based on the new exams.
+Much attention was given to End-of-Course (EOC) scores during the 23-24 school year.
+RHS was trending in the wrong direction with regard to "meets" and "approaches" in previous years.
+The results from the 23-24 state testing indicated that our efforts paid off as we saw increases in Biology and English 2 in approaches.
+We saw an increase in Biology and English 2 in meets grade level performance.
+We additionally saw an increase in Algebra 1, English 1, and English 2 in masters grade level performance.

-The 23-24 school year will see a focus on bringing up the "Mastery" level across the board.
+The 24-25 school year will see a focus on bringing up the "Mastery" level across the board.
 Based on current data, the indicators point to the fact that we are teaching the subject matter well, but need to increase the rigor and depth of our courses.

-Furthermore, RHS did very well in regards to AP (Advanced Placement) testing, scoring above the national average in most areas.
+Furthermore, RHS did very well in regard to AP (Advanced Placement) testing, scoring above the national average in most areas.
 Work still needs to be done in some AP subjects such as Foreign languages and chemistry.